lupas/nuxt-fire-vuexfire-example/README.md

 > Example project showcasing the use of [nuxt-fire](https://github.com/lupas/nuxt-fire) in combination with [vuexfire](https://github.com/vuejs/vuefire/tree/master/packages/vuexfire).

-❗️ **Important:**

-This example works in SSR/universal mode, **BUT** binds to and loads the data from Firestore **after** rendering.
-It is only rendered on server side due to a manual workaround (see comments in code) that kind of defeats the purpose of using Vue(x)fire in the first place.

-If you have a working SSR example without a workaround (e.g. using the fetch hook), please create an issue and I'll add it to this example.

 # Demo

 This demo simply connects to a Firestore collections called _countCollection_ and then binds the document called _countDocument_ to the vuex store.
+Works in SSR!

 [DEMO](https://nuxt-fire-vuexfire.firebaseapp.com/)